Become an AICP Member

 If You Passed the Exam

-If you need a letter from AICP indicating you are a member in good standing, please send an e-mail to firstname.lastname@example.org after you pay your AICP dues.
+If you need a letter from APA affirming you are an AICP member in good standing, email a request to AICPexam@planning.org after you pay your AICP dues.

-If your original application was approved within the last five testing cycles, please use the application link to review the application we have on file for you and register your intent to take the exam in the next exam window.
-If your original application was not approved within the last five exam windows, you must completely reapply.
-This means filling out a new application and resending your verifications.
+- If APA approved your original exam application within the previous five testing cycles, review the application we have on file for you and register your intent to retake the exam the next time it is administered.

-AICP's Certification Maintenance program helps planners gain the knowledge and skills they need to remain current in the practice of planning.
-Certification Maintenance is a continuing education program required of all AICP members.
-In order to use the AICP designation, members must acquire a specific number of contact hours of training in a two-year reporting period.
+AICP's Certification Maintenance continuing education program helps planners gain the knowledge and skills they need to remain current in the practice of planning.
+CM is required of all AICP members.
+In order to maintain the AICP credential, members must acquire a specified minimum number of hours of CM-eligible education in a two-year reporting period.
 There are special requirements for education in planning law and ethics.